yoonsanghyu/Dual-Path-Transformer-Network-PyTorch/README.md

 I achive SI-SNRi **19.84dB** when L=4 (encoder kernel length)

-You can check the separated audio file samples in the result directory.
+You can check the separated audio samples in the result directory.

 ## Reference